-The following table represents the aggregate fees billed for professional audit services rendered to the independent auditor, Bongiovanni & Associates, P.A. ("Bongiovanni"), for our audit of the annual financial statements for the years ended December 31, 2013 and 2012.
+The following table represents the aggregate fees billed for professional audit services rendered to the independent auditor, Bongiovanni & Associates, P.A. ("Bongiovanni"), for our audit of the annual financial statements for the year ended December 31, 2012 and for the period from January 25, 2011 (inception) through December 31, 2011.
 Bongiovanni was retained as our auditor in May 2011.
 Audit fees and other fees of auditors are listed as follows: